Preface

 $ echo "Hello" # Print a greeting to the display.

-This command has three parts: There's the command itself (echo
+This command has three parts: There's the command itself (echo), the argument

 $ echo "Sorry.
 All the microchips are gone.
 I got #hungry."